The Painlev\'{e}-type asymptotics of defocusing complex mKdV equation with finite density initial data

 \subsection{Modifications to the basic RH problem}

-To get a standard RH problem without poles and singularities, we perform some modifications to the basic RH problem \ref{RHP0} by removing the poles $\nu_n, \overline{\nu}_n$ and the singularities as $z=0$.
-Since the discrete spectrum numbers are finite and distribute on the unit circle $\mathcal{G}$.
-Specially, the discrete spectrum far way from the jump contour $\mathbb{R}$ and critical line $\mathcal{Y}$.
-The influence of the discrete spectrums are exponentially decay to identity matrix $I$ when we change their residues into jumps on some small closed circles.
-This permit us to modify the basic RH problem \ref{RHP0} is possible.
-We firstly remove the influence of discrete spectrums.
+To obtain a standard RH problem without poles and singularities, we perform some modifications to the basic RH problem \ref{RHP0} by removing the poles $\nu_n, \overline{\nu}_n$ and the singularities at $z=0$.
+Since the discrete spectrum numbers are finite and distributed on the unit circle $\mathcal{G}$.
+In particular, the discrete spectrum is far away from the jump contour $\mathbb{R}$ and the critical line $\mathcal{Y}$.
+The influence of the discrete spectrum decays exponentially to the identity matrix $I$ when we convert their residues into jumps on some small closed circles.
+This shows that a modification of the basic RH problem \ref{RHP0} is possible.
+First, we remove the influence of the discrete spectrums.

 We split the set $\mathcal{N}$ into two subsets